holdenmc/BookSmart/docs/README.md

 	- example in data/Second Pass HIT Example Screenshot.png with sample data data/sample_data_for_screenshot
 	-
-- We will also utilize CrowdFlower's reliability data to weed out bad workers
+- We will also utilize CrowdFlower's reliability data to weed out bad workers **How the QC Code works**
+Reads the csv from the QC hit and then decides based on how high the translation was rated whether or not to use the original translation  or a new one.

 ## Aggregation Algorithm